Tennessee State Route 60: Rhea County

 Upon crossing the Tennessee River on the Tri-County Veterans Bridge, SR 60 enters Rhea County and turns north into forested areas with a few farms.
 The road continues to wind through rural areas with some residential development before SR 60 reaches its northern terminus at US 27 (SR 29) in Dayton.
+On the opposite side of this intersection is the southern terminus of SR 378, which runs through downtown Dayton.

 History

 The Lea Bridge, which carried SR 60 across Candies Creek until being rerouted in 1948.

 When the first state routes in Tennessee were established on October 1, 1923, State Route 60 was assigned to a road called Benton Pike that runs between Cleveland and Benton in Polk County to the east.
 In 1927 or 1928, SR 60 was extended from Cleveland along Dalton Pike to the Georgia state line.
 Around the same time, the road between Cleveland and SR 58 in Georgetown was designated as SR 83.
 In 1939, SR 60 was rerouted from Benton Pike to replace SR 83 and Benton Pike was removed from the state highway system.
 In 1951, SR 60 was extended to US 27 in Dayton.
+This segment used Blythe Ferry, a historic ferry across the Tennessee River that was established in 1809.
+The Tri-County Veterans bridge was built immediately downstream of the ferry between October 1993 and June 1995, and the ferry ceased operations the following month.
+The bridge was dedicated by then-Tennessee Governor Don Sundquist on September 12, 1995.
+The east landing of the ferry is now part of Cherokee Trail of Tears State Park.